BrianStefanovich/Personal-Site/content/blog/that-website-looks-bad/index.md

 1. What is the user looking for on the website?
 3. What is this website meant to do?

-Many projects are carried out without having clear answers to either of these two questions, and they lead to confusing and unpleasant user experiences.
+Many projects are carried out without having clear answers to these questions, and they lead to confusing and unpleasant user experiences.
+So...
 What is SDPE's goal with its website?

+It is not a blog, or a billboard for promotions, or a virtual store.
+Apparently it is a corporate identity page, in which they tell what their company is about, and leave some contact methods.
+Therefore, we could say that the objectives of this website are:

+1.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQyMjg2MDE1NF19
+eyJoaXN0b3J5IjpbMTE5MzIyMDk4NV19
 -->